Read event reflections and summary here.

 2:30 – 2:45: Break

 2:45 – 4:00: Diverse Careers Across Education panel session

-- Michael Ayers (Language, Literacy & Culture), City High School
+- Michael Ayers (Language, Literacy & Culture, College of Education, UI), City High School

-- Lenore Maybaum (Language, Literacy & Culture), Kirkwood Community College
+- Lenore Maybaum (Language, Literacy & Culture, College of Education, UI), Kirkwood Community College

 - Scott Samuelson (Philosophy, Emory University), Kirkwood Community College

-- Elizabeth Sutton (Art History), University of Northern Iowa
+- Elizabeth Sutton (Art History, School of Art & Art History, CLAS, UI), University of Northern Iowa

 4:00 – 5:20: Mentoring Conversation break-out session

 Co-sponsored by the Andrew W. Mellon Foundation Humanities for the Public Good Initiative, the Obermann Center for Advanced Studies, the College of Liberal Arts and Sciences, and the Graduate College